 The attack was captured on video and widely covered by the New York Times, The Washington Post, and other national and international news and media outlets.

-On March 18, 2019, the Honorable Colleen Kollar-Kotelly of the United States District Court for the District of Columbia decided the individual Defendants’—Eyup Yildirim, Sinan Narin, and Alpkenan Dereci – motion to dismiss permitting, Plaintiffs hate crime, assault, battery, false imprisonment, and intentional infliction of emotional distress claims to go forward.
-The case also includes Alien Tort Statute claims against the Government of Turkey.
+On March 18, 2019, the Honorable Colleen Kollar-Kotelly of the United States District Court for the District of Columbia denied in part and granted in part the motion to dismiss filed by the individual defendants’—Eyup Yildirim, Sinan Narin, and Alpkenan Dereci.
+In her ruling, Judge Kollar-Kottely allowed Plaintiffs’ hate crime, assault, battery, false imprisonment, and intentional infliction of emotional distress claims to go forward.

 On February 11, 2019, the Republic of Turkey accepted service and is scheduled to respond on May 13, 2019.
 Two individual defendants have fled and have yet to be served.